 - Professionals in the Bryan/College Station community who wish to improve their research skills.

 While the ARM Certificate does not show up on your diploma it will be added to your transcript.
-The certificate allows graduate students the opportunity to add to their degree’s minimum requirmennts for training in research methodology, and to obtain academic validation for their additional efforts.
+The certificate allows graduate students the opportunity to add to their degree’s minimum requirements for training in research methodology, and to obtain academic validation for their additional efforts.
 Students are taught to master advanced competencies in education and social sciences research methods, with emphasis on quantitative or qualitative approaches to prepare to both engage in social science research and to teach these methods.
 As part of the certificate completion requirements, students will provide evidence of submission of a manuscript for publication as the main author, or as a co-author.
 Such requirement facilitates students’ initiation into the academic publication process, and allows them to become more ‘marketable’ in today’s competitive hiring practices.

 The ARM Certificate is offered as a “stand alone” program for individuals who possess basic and intermediate research methods training.
 Prospective students who wish to acquire advanced social sciences and education research skills (due to requirements stemming from their current jobs) would be able to obtain the certificate with an investment of 12 credit hours, as opposed to 32-36 hours required for a Master’s degree.
-The certificate might represent an attractive option for already-graduated Master’s students (from CEHD or other schools/colleges), who wish to enhance or refresh their potentially dated research methods training.
+The certificate might represent an attractive option for already-graduated Master’s students (from SEHD or other schools/colleges), who wish to enhance or refresh their potentially dated research methods training.

-Communicate with your dissertation/thesis chair to:
+- Communicate with your dissertation/thesis chair to:

 - Discuss intent to pursue the certificate